notiz-dev/notiz/content/blog/angular-10-with-tailwindcss.md

 @import 'tailwindcss/utilities';
 ```

-Now go ahead serve your app, you are ready to style your Angular app with Tailwind utility classes.
+Now go ahead serve your app using `npm run start`, you are ready to style 🎨 your Angular app with Tailwind utility classes.

 ... wait a moment, we need to purge the unused CSS styles from Tailwind.